-In Empire’s Reckoning, my newest book, the protagonist Sorley has returned home after an absence of a couple of years.
+In Empire’s Reckoning (now also available in the duology box set Empire’s Bard) the protagonist Sorley has returned home after an absence of a couple of years.
 His brother’s family has come out to greet him, but one member is missing.

 I looked around, not seeing my half-brother.
 “Where’s Nyle?”